flame-engine/flame/doc/game.md

 Flame's `BaseGame` class provides a variable called `debugMode`, which by default is `false`.
-It can however, be set to `true` to enable debug features for the components of the game. __Be aware__ that the value of this variable is passed through to its components when they are added to the game, so if you change the `debugMode` in runtime, it will not affect already added components by default.
+It can however, be set to `true` to enable debug features for the components of the game. __Be aware__ that the value of this variable is passed through to its components when they are added to the game, so if you change the `debugMode` at runtime, it will not affect already added components by default.

 To read more about the `debugMode` on Flame, please refer to the [Debug Docs](debug.md)